Ballet Theatre Ashtabula School of Dance

 REGISTER

 This class focuses on the joy of movement.
-Dancers at this level will learn posture, flexibility, and coordination using music and expression, developing a strong foundation necessary for Classical Ballet training.
-Fun and beautiful basic ballet concepts are introduced.
+Dancers at this level will learn posture, flexibility, and coordination using music and expression, developing a strong foundation necessary for classical ballet training.
+Fun and beautiful ballet concepts are introduced.
 Dancers will learn vocabulary and build a foundation in ballet technique prior to entering into our leveled classes.

 Ballet II

-Ballet II students take two classes per week and focus on developing technical abilities as well as artistic expression, developing self-confidence, coordination, balance, and musicality, while learning the discipline of the art form.
+Ballet II students take two classes per week and focus on developing technical abilities as well as artistic expression.
+Dancers develop self-confidence, coordination, balance, and musicality, while learning the discipline of the art form.
+Junior Division Dancers are invited to join Ballet Theatre Ashtabula to participate in the Nutcracker Season and the Spring Dance Recital.
+Parent/teacher conferences are held the last week of classes to provide an opportunity for parents to learn of their student’s progress in the program.

 Beginning Pointe